tuannguyen1702/chatgpt-nextjs-nestjs/README.md

 7. Configure fronend settings:
    - Open the `.env` file in the frontend directory & update API endpoint (if you changed server port).

-## Database Setup

-1. Make sure MongoDB is running on your system.
-2. Update the database connection details in the server's `.env` file.

 ## Running the Application